 Lectures are given once a week.
-Lectures address cases of war victims of particular conflict areas, such as Iraq, Afghanistan, Bosnia-Herzegovina, Cambodia and Rwanda.
+Each lecture addresses one particular case of war victims of a particular conflict area, such as Iraq, Afghanistan, Bosnia-Herzegovina, Cambodia and Rwanda.
 The case analysis aims to illustrate to what extent the three branches of international law interact.

 _Objectives of the course